 For the time being, we are declaring the Remote path manually, but in real-time, use variables.
 Please click on the browse (…) button beside this option to open the remote directory.

 From the below screenshot, you can see / as the location because it is the root directory of the FTP server, and currently, we don’t have any subfolders.
 Our task is to Copy the Multicast.txt file present inside the Root directory to File System Folder inside E Drive.
 So, we are selecting the MULTICAST.txt file.

 Here, we declared the Local path manually, but in real-time, we recommend variables.
 If we set the IsLocalPathVariable to False, configure the Source Connection using LocalPath Property.
-If you already created the File Connection Manager, select it from the drop-down list.
+If you have already created the File Connection Manager, select it from the drop-down list.
 Otherwise, create it by selecting <New Connection..>.

-Once you selected the <New Connection..> for files and folders, the File Connection Manager Editor will open.
+Once you select the <New Connection..> for files and folders, the File Connection Manager Editor will open.
 Using this editor, we have to configure the connection with the existing folder.
 To do so, please click on the Browse button to select the Existing Folder from the file system.

 From the below screenshot, we selected the FILE SYSTEM TASK – COPY FILES Folder as the local folder path.
 Click the Ok button to select it.

 Click Ok to finish configuring the SSIS FTP task receive files package.
-Let’s run and see whether we successfully Copied the Multicast.txt file from the FTP Server to local the File System or Not.
+Let’s run and see whether we successfully Copied the Multicast.txt file from the FTP Server to the local File System or Not.

 Well, We successfully Copied the Multicast.txt file from the FTP Server to the File System Task – Copy files Folder.